 Each AdWords campaign is a lot like placing billboards along the side of a road.
 The more billboards you place, and the more traffic the road gets, the more the billboards will cost.

 The same principle applies to AdWords.
 This said, I always look to ensure all my AdWords campaigns make a real impact – and always deliver great value for money to every client.

 You sure can!
 If you have an existing website and you’d like to advertise on it there’s a number of ways you can integrate AdWords into it.
-I am always happy to have a chat with anyone who is looking to get this structure setup, and it’s something I’ve done for many clients before.
+I am always happy to have a chat with anyone who is looking to get this structure set up, and it’s something I’ve done for many clients before.

-It’s understandable if you’re new to ads that you’re perhaps a bit skeptical of their power.
+It’s understandable if you’re new to ads that you’re perhaps a bit sceptical of their power.
 After all, there’s a lot of ads out there, and wondering how well yours will stand out is an important consideration.

 It’s true that the popularity of individual ads can vary.
 This means a bad ad is unlikely to get many clicks.
-But certainly good ads are clicked on and engaged with every day – so it’s really about creating a quality ad and having the right strategy in place.
+But certainly, good ads are clicked on and engaged with every day – so it’s really about creating a quality ad and having the right strategy in place.